mharj/variable-util/variable-util/README.md

 - options.isSilent (optional): No throw error if fetch fails.
 Returns empty object instead.
 - options.payload (optional): Only 'json' is supported.
 And default is 'json'.
 - options.validate (optional): An optional async function that can validate the fetched object to be valid `Record<string, string>`
+- options.cache (optional): An optional cache object that can be used to cache the fetched object [IRequestCache](./src/interfaces/IRequestCache.ts)

 ### How to build a custom loader: